The cover of the latest Businessweek issue seems to depict ethnic minorities awash in cash from the housing market.

 “I have a hard time believing that a man from Latin America deliberately intended to portray minorities, including Latinos, in a negative light,” writes Morrison.

 But what has some critics even more incensed is the narrative of the financial crisis which the cover seems to endorse: That initiatives aimed at helping minority borrowers are primarily to blame for the housing market collapse.

-Conservative media outlets such as the National Review, Fox News, have argued that programs such as Fannie Mae and Freddie Mac, as well as the Community Reinvestment Act, helped create the conditions for the housing collapse.
+Media outlets such as the National Review, Fox News, have argued that programs such as Fannie Mae and Freddie Mac, as well as the Community Reinvestment Act, helped create the conditions for the housing collapse.
 As Fox News’ Neil Cavuto put it: “I don’t remember a clarion call that said, ‘Fannie and Freddie are a disaster.
 Loaning to minorities and risky folks is a disaster.’”

 The theory is that do-gooder liberal policies aimed at increasing minority homeownership actually created a housing bubble by putting massive loans in the hands of people who were sure to never pay them back.
 However, the evidence suggests otherwise: Businessweek itself has reported that the “Community Reinvestment Act had nothing to do with the subprime crisis,” and the real blame for the bubble appears to lie more with predatory lenders who specifically targeted black and Latino families.

 “This cover, however, all but implies that minorities are primed to cause another crisis,” writesThe American Prospect’s Jamelle Bouie. ”It’s garbage.”